Athena-yousra/lunarlandar1/README.md

 # lunarlandar1
-this projects use reinforcement learning applied on lunar landar simulation
+Reinforcement learning  was applied on lunar landar simulation for this project